CLC

 She trained as a teacher’s assistant at the Ti Tree school and worked in the community’s aged care centre and library.

-It is her first time on the council.
+This is her first time on the Central Land Council.
 “I’m following in the footsteps of my sister and uncle as a CLC delegate.
 I feel a little bit overwhelmed but excited because this is new for me.”

 Gerard Pepperill